okstuv/human_activity/README.md

-# Human Activity
-## Project Description: Coursera Getting and Cleaning Data, Final Project
+# Coursera Getting and Cleaning Data, Final Project

 ## Package Dependency Note:
 The run_analysis.R script assumes you have the dplyr R Package installed and ready to be attached in R via library() function call.